-"I wear sunglasses, take supplements and eat healthily, in the hope I can keep it at bay"Posted: Wednesday 29 September 2021 at 16:00
+"I wear sunglasses, take supplements and eat healthily, in the hope I can keep it at bay"Posted: Wednesday 29 September 2021

 A few years ago Lisa and her sister, whose parents both have age-related macular degeneration (AMD), were told they had the very early stages of the condition.
 As a family they are now doing what they can to protect their sight and raise funds to find a cure.

 Supporting two parents with the condition, Lisa, 54 and her sister Annalee were all too aware what a diagnosis of AMD meant.